vieuxcolon/LLM-backdoor-detection-and-remediation/README_updated.md

 ---

-## Possible Next Steps / Future Work
+## Next Steps

-* Implement group/tag-based backdoor selection** for pipelines.
+* Analysis of activation/dection results and its relevance.
-* Add heuristic detection for non-activated backdoors.
+* Final report compilation
-* Expand **dataset support and evaluation on full LLMs.
+* Expand dataset support and evaluation on full LLMs.
 * Integrate automated reporting and logging for research experiments.

 ---